 The Morinaga Milk Group began compliance training in 2019 in order to educate employees about the Group's human rights policy, which was created in November 2018.
-Compliance officers visited business sites and Group companies for this training.
+In normal years, compliance officers visit business sites and Group companies for this training.